 First off, hydrated skin is healthy skin.
 “Poorly hydrated skin is unable to maintain an appropriately intact skin barrier, leaving the skin more vulnerable to damage from external environmental sources like pollution or dry air,” says Marchbein.
 This is where ceramides come in.
 They help to keep your skin barrier strong — without them, moisture leaks out and bacteria and irritants can get in, Marchbein explains, which can cause dry, red, flaky, itchy skin.

 Keeping skin hydrated (by keeping those ceramide bonds intact), also helps to make your skin look better.
-“Hydrated skin looks more plump, healthier and more vibrant,” Marchbein says.
-“If the outermost layer of the epidermis doesn’t contain enough water, skin will lose elasticity and appear dry, rough and flaky.”
+“Hydrated skin looks plumper, healthier and more vibrant,” Marchbein says.
+“If the outermost layer of the epidermis doesn’t contain enough water, the skin will lose elasticity and appear dry, rough and flaky.”
 In other words, as the ceramides in your skin diminish, they leave room for signs of aging like wrinkles and sagginess.

-Ceramides decrease as you age
+Do ceramides decrease as you age?

 While a good sun protection routine (wear at least SPF 30 Every.
 Single.
-Day.) can help protect your precious ceramides, there is unfortunately nothing you can do to coax your body into producing more, says Talakoub.
+Day.) can help protect your precious ceramides, there is, unfortunately, nothing you can do to coax your body into producing more, says Talakoub.

 What you eat is also important for maintaining your skin’s natural ceramides.
 “Ceramides don’t work well alone,” explains Talakoub.
 “It’s the ratio of ceramides to cholesterol and fatty acids that is essential in the skin.”
 Translation: “A diet high in essential fatty acids will help maintain the levels of ceramides while a fat-free diet can cause the skin to become dry, loose and dehydrated,” Talakoub says.
 In other words, a diet rich in healthy fats — think: avocado, salmon, nuts and olive oil — can actually help your skin stay healthier by protecting the ceramides essential to the skin barrier.